Wigan youth speaker Luke Askew offers support to schools in response to Netflix’s Adolescence

 Luke invites schools, colleges, and community organisations in Wigan and beyond to collaborate with him in this important mission.

-Through his story and his work, Luke is giving young men the clarity, confidence, and direction they need to navigate adolescence and become men of integrity and purpose.
-Schools and organisations interested in working with Luke can reach out via email at [email protected] to bring this vital conversation to their students
+Through his story and work, Luke is giving young men the clarity, confidence, and direction they need to navigate adolescence and become men of integrity and purpose.
+Schools and organisations interested in working with Luke can email him at [email protected] to bring this vital conversation to their students.